 Pros

-THC distillates have many advantages over other forms of cannabis concentrates.
-The first, and probably most obvious advantage they have is their extremely high concentration of THC.
-For medical patients, this means the possibility of relief more quickly, without as much need to worry about a high tolerance dulling the effects.
+THC distillates have some advantages over other forms of cannabis concentrates.
+The first and probably most obvious advantage they have is their extremely high concentration of THC for a low price.

-THC distillates don’t have any odor, since they no longer contain the plant’s terpenes.
-They’re discreet, and if vaporized won’t tip other people off to the fact that you’re using cannabis.
+THC distillates are typically flavored in a way that is similar to nicotine vapes.
+They’re discreet and, if vaporized, won’t tip other people off to the fact that you’re using cannabis.

-These distillates are also highly versatile.
-Their high concentration and lack of smell means that small amounts can be incorporated into other products – from homemade edibles to topping a bowl or joint – to add THC content without altering the smell or taste.
+These distillates are also highly versatile when it comes to making homemade edibles.
+Their high concentration and lack of cannabis smell means that small amounts can be incorporated into other products without altering the smell or taste like cannabutter.

 Cons

-While THC distillate seems to offer many advantages, there are potential downsides consumers should be aware of.
+While THC distillate seems to offer certain advantages, there are potential downsides consumers should be aware of.

-Because the THC is so highly concentrated, it’s difficult for even the most experienced cannabis users to get the dosage correct.
-It’s all too easy to use more than intended.
+Because the THC is so highly concentrated, it’s all too easy to use more than intended.
 The high THC concentration also increases the chances of experiencing undesirable side effects.
-At the same time, there’s no guarantee that consuming distillate will actually deliver stronger effects once you’ve consumed a certain quantity, if that’s your goal.
+At the same time, there’s no guarantee that consuming distillate will actually deliver stronger effects once you’ve consumed a certain quantity if that’s your goal.

 How to Use THC Distillates